 Spouses that remain unable to support themselves can request spousal maintenance for a period after the divorce is finalized.
 Many former spouses believe they will be entitled to the remainder of their lives, but spousal maintenance is only guaranteed for a period following the divorce.
 Post-divorce spousal maintenance can be ordered to make a spouse pay involuntarily, but there are factors the dependent party must meet that are defined in the Texas Family Code.

 These requirements begin with the requesting party needing to plead for spousal maintenance by filing with the court.
 Secondly, they must show that they lack the resources and property to afford their reasonable needs.
 Being married to a spouse for ten years or longer is a requirement in most cases to be awarded spousal maintenance.
 Next, the dependent party will need to show that they will be unable to earn them enough income to support their minimal needs and that they have diligently attempted to earn enough income or develop those skills necessary to do so.
-Other factors that will be considered in awarding post-divorce spousal maintenance can include if domestic violence was committed, or that the dependent spouse has a disabled child that will prevent them from becoming employed.
+Other factors that will be considered in awarding post-divorce spousal maintenance can include if domestic violence was committed, or if the dependent spouse has a disabled child that will prevent them from becoming employed.

 In many cases where spousal maintenance has been awarded there is usually a cap on how long it will be awarded, the most being ten years for marriages that have lasted 30 years or more.
 Marriage lengths of 20-30 years cap out at 7 years, while marriages lasting between 10-20 years are limited to no more than 5 years.
 If you are a disabled spouse, the court can order spousal maintenance for as long as the spouse continues to satisfy the disability requirements.
 In actual amounts, the court will award no more than either $5,000.00 or %20 of the paying party’s average gross monthly income, the lesser of the two.